 Our team of specialist fertility nurses play an integral role in your fertility journey and are your first point of contact during your treatment.
 They coordinate your fertility specialist’s treatment plan, take blood and perform ultrasound scans, provide information and emotional support.
 Whenever possible, our nurses provide treatment in a manner that is compatible with and sensitive to your culture and religion.

 Westmead Fertility Centre offers bulk billing to patients undergoing fertility preservation in advance of treatment that will affect their future fertility (eg prior to chemotherapy).
 All other patients will be eligible for our affordable treatment fees.
 In a recent survey, 91 percent of our patients found our fees affordable and confirmed that our fee structure made treatment accessible to them.

-The fee quoted by Westmead Fertility Centre includes all cycle fees, day surgery fees, embryo freezing and two years complimentary embryo storage.
-We are upfront and open about all fees that you may need to pay and ensure you are well informed before starting the process.
+The fee quoted by Westmead Fertility Centre includes all cycle fees, day surgery fees, embryo freezing and 3 months of complimentary embryo storage.
+We are upfront and open about all the fees that you may need to pay and ensure you are well informed before starting the process.

 Here are some questions you should ask if you are comparing pricing between clinics:

 - Do you charge any additional fees for day surgery?

 - Do you charge an additional fee for the anaesthetist or pain relief?

 - Is there an additional fee for freezing embryos?